Perfect 1 Day Blue Mountains Itinerary (Local’s Guide)

 A 40-minute scenic drive through the town of Blackheath, and down through rain-forest will take you into the Megalong Valley.
 This is where you will find the Megalong Valley Tearooms.

-You will find a cozy cottage with a crackling fire, a funky atmosphere and a beautiful view of the valley.
+You will find a cozy cottage with a crackling fire, a funky atmosphere, and a beautiful view of the valley.

 But most importantly, the chefs and baristas serve up some of the tastiest food and coffee in the Blue Mountains.

-It’s farm to table at its best, with a reasonable price and incredible atmosphere.
+It’s farm-to-table at its best, with a reasonable price and incredible atmosphere.

-Keep in mind that this spot is also very popular.
+Important: Keep in mind that this spot is also very popular.
 So be prepared to wait up to an hour for food and coffee.
 But you can spend that time exploring this slice of paradise (and sometimes you’ll even find horses).

 4. Enjoy a Wine Tasting at Dryridge Estate